 It benefits Australian employers and their communities, it helps Pacific island and Timor-Leste workers and their families, and it increases the prosperity of the workers’ home communities and countries.

 The Department of Education, Skills and Employment administers the SWP, while the Department of Foreign Affairs and Trade connects Australian employers with workers through the Pacific Labour Facility (PLF) and supports the administration of the PLS.
+Read a summary of the PLF’s annual plan for 2020-21 below.

 The PLF also works closely with Pacific and Timorese governments to build the pool of suitably qualified workers, and helps Australian businesses find and recruit workers.